cybersaksham/Stock-Price-Predict/README.md

 # Stock Price Predictor

-This is an ML model which analyze some data & predict price of stocks.
+This is an ML model which analyze some data & predict price of stocks with error of 1.24%.

 # Download Code